DavesCodeMusings/ham-cram/README.md

 # ham-cram
-Ham radio exam study guides pairing question pools with text to speech and keyword highlighting.
+Ham radio exam study app that pairs question pools with text to speech and keyword highlighting.

 **Note: Highlighting of question pools is only partially complete at this time.**